learn-co-curriculum/programming-univbasics-nds-nested-structures/README.md

 * "Do we have enough magic points and a strong enough sword to defeat (number of monsters)?"
 * "If we only have 5 bullets and a machete, what's the best way through a zombie city?"

-You have all the skills required to answer these question now!
-Think of it, you're almost able to model simple games now!
-Our next lessons will help you build confidence to start modeling whatever you want and interact with it.

-....By the way, there are `1192`pieces in the vending machine.
+....By the way, there are `1192` pieces in the vending machine.
-Let's learn how to calculate this using Ruby and NDS'!
+Let's learn how to calculate this using the Ruby we know and NDS'!

 ## Conclusion

-NDS serve to help us model complex data structures.
+NDS' serve to help us model complex data structures.
 As you seek to model the real world, you'll build hybrids of the four simple data structures we taught you.
 In time, you'll find ways to make lookups and updates in those structures faster.
 Programs that excel at updating and retrieving information from data